Disposable Underwear for Swimming

 Summer is finally here!
-Along with warm weather and sunny days come pool outings, beach trips and other water fun.
+Along with warm weather and sunny days come pool outings, beach trips, and other water fun.
 For those that love to swim, bowel incontinence might seem like a barrier to enjoying a favorite activity.
-However, thanks to Tranquility Products’ Swimmates™ adult swim diapers, it does not have to be.
+However, thanks to Tranquility Products’ Swimmates® disposable swimwear, it does not have to be.

 According to International Foundation for Functional Gastrointestinal Disorders, about 25 percent of men and women over 40 years old experience fecal incontinence.
 Standard adult diapers and incontinence pads should not be used for swimming, as they will become bloated with water and could cause waste to leak into the pool.

-However, Swimmates™ Disposable Swimwear is a waterproof product that is specifically made for immersion.
-These adult diapers have many benefits that will remedy your concerns:
+However, Swimmates® Disposable Swimwear is an underwear-style product that is specifically made for immersion.
+Disposable swimwear has many benefits that will remedy your concerns:

 - Kufguards® (inner leg cuffs) help contain bowel incontinence, keeping the pool and bathing suit clean.